tuzhong007/tuzhong007.github.io/_posts/2019-09-01-CI_Riemann_Integral.markdown

 ---
 layout: post
-title: Construction Ideas(THE RIEMANN-STIETJES INTEGRAL)
+title: philosophy of some proof(THE RIEMANN-STIETJES INTEGRAL)
 category: about math
 ---